 - 1. General Requirements.
-Mono LAFCO will generally disfavor the detachment of territory from a high-quality service provider unless the following can be demonstrated: - a.
-The detachment is necessary to ensure delivery of services essential to the public health and safety; or - b.
-The successor provider will be the most efficient services provider to the area as

-- determined pursuant to Section IV.B above and the detachment will not significantly reduce the efficiency of service delivery to the remaining inhabitants of the current service provider's territory. - c.
+Mono LAFCO will generally disfavor the detachment of territory from a high-quality service provider unless the following can be demonstrated: - The detachment is necessary to ensure delivery of services essential to the public health and safety; - b.
+The successor provider will be the most efficient services provider to the area as determined pursuant to Section IV.B above and the detachment will not significantly reduce the efficiency of service delivery to the remaining inhabitants of the current service provider's territory; or - c.
 The agency is not providing service to the territory and is not likely to provide service in the foreseeable future. - 2.
-Service Plan Considerations.
-The service plans of special districts, which lie within a city's Sphere of Influence should provide for orderly detachment of territory from the district or merger of the district as district territory is annexed to the city.
-However, Mono LAFCO may determine during the updating of the spheres of the two agencies, that the district should continue to provide service within certain areas even after annexation to the city. - 3.
 Bonded Indebtedness.
-Detachment from a city or special district shall not relieve the landowners within the detaching territory from existing obligations for bonded indebtedness or other indebtedness incurred previously by the city or district to provide service to the detaching property unless the following apply: - a.
-The relief from indebtedness is part of a revenue exchange agreement applying to the detachment. - b.
+Detachment from a city or special district shall not relieve the landowners within the detaching territory from existing obligations for bonded indebtedness or other indebtedness incurred previously by the city or district to provide service to the detaching property unless the following apply: - The relief from indebtedness is part of a revenue exchange agreement applying to the detachment; and - b.
 The agency is legally authorized to and agrees to assume the cost and spread it over the remaining property within the agency.